 However, when the situation presents itself, you may find yourself in the middle of emotional turmoil.
 Your emotions may turn specific actions into automatic reflexes, but oftentimes, you will still find yourself clueless and wondering how to confront your cheating spouse.
 Here is a rundown of tips on what to do.

-- 6Never involve the third party.Whether you decide to stay or to leave your marriage, never involve the third party in it.
-This should be between you and your spouse only.Advertisement
+- 6Whether you decide to stay or to leave your marriage, never involve the third party in it.
+This should be between you and your spouse only.Never involve the third party.Advertisement

 Questions and Answers

 When should you decide to move on after an affair?

 The very moment you have "finally" realized that you should not be in such a relationship is the time you need to move on.
 This is especially so in the case where the other party is married and has decided to just go back to his or family and start all over again.
 In such a scenario, it is hard to compete, since the majority of people, (especially husbands) will always go back to their home and family.
 When he or she has decided, this should be a wake up call for you.
 The other party has decided that it is with his or her family where he or she really belongs, and not with you.

 In case you were unaware that your partner is in another relationship, move on right after the discovery.
 If he or she has cheated on their partner, why wouldn't he or she do it to you?
 If your lover decided to leave you, it's clear: He or she isn't happy with you anymore.

 Immediately is the time when you should move on after an affair has occurred.
 The quicker that you move on the better that you will be able to start the repairing process of your life after the affair has occurred.

 What to do if you feel you are stuck in a limbo after infidelity?